TsunamiWavez/CaesarCipher/README.md

 Please use only these options (from 1 to 3), otherwise the program will return an error!

-What do you want?: 1
+What do you want to do?: 1

 Enter your secret message: Hello, World!

+How many characters should be shifted forward/backward?
+(1-25): 7

 Here is your encrypted message:
-Khoor, Zruog!
+Olssv, Dvysk!

-What do you want now?: 2
+What do you want to do now?: 2

-Enter your encrypted message: Khoor, Zruog!
+Enter your encrypted message: Olssv, Dvysk!

+How many characters should be shifted forward/backward?
+(1-25): 7

 Here is your decrypted message:
 Hello, World!

-What do you want now?: 3
+What do you want to do now?: 3

 The end of the program...
 ```